On this page:

 OHA staff review all data submitted, and provide each facility their own annual data for each reported measure before publication.
 Facilities have two weeks to respond and correct any errors.
 Final data are then provided, with a second opportunity for facilities to review and make any needed edits.

 The HAI Program offers technical assistance to help resolve any data discrepancies.
 This process is known as internal validation.

-Please see our Internal Validation Guidance for more information about this process.
+Internal Validation Guidance for more information about this process.

 Exemptions to Reporting Requirements

 - The HAI Program has historically offered exemptions eliminating the need to report SSI and CLABSI to facilities with low numbers of certain surgical procedures and central line days, respectively.

 - On March 28, 2018, the Healthcare-Associated Infections Advisory Committee (HAIAC) voted to eliminate these exemptions starting with data for January 2019.
 This change will allow the HAI Program to more effectively allocate resources to protect patient safety and will improve the quality and generalizability of our state's HAI data.